 - Eighteenth and nineteenth-century visual art.

-Research carried out by staff in French deals with issues including the reception of Classical myth, sexuality, gender, war and trauma, and questions of ‘race’, citizenship, and national identity.
+Research carried out by staff in French deals with issues including the reception of Classical myth, sexuality, gender and translation, text and image, and questions of ‘race’, citizenship, and national identity.

 - Centre for Translating Cultures

 - Migrations Research Network

 - Centre for Classical Receptions

 - Learning French in Medieval England: The Manuscripts of Walter de Bibbesworth’s Tretiz